OfficeDev/open-xml-docs/docs/spreadsheet/working-with-pivottables.md

 example: worksheets, database, OLAP cube, and other PivotTables.

-The last part of the cache definition defines the fields of the data source using the **cacheField** element.
-The **cacheField** element is used for two
+The last part of the cache definition defines the fields of the data source using the `cacheField` element.
+The `cacheField` element is used for two
 purposes: it defines the data type and formatting of the field, and it is used as a cache for shared strings.
 The pivot values are stored in the pivot cache records part.
-When a recurring string is used as a value, the cache record uses a reference into the **cacheField** collection of shared items.
+When a recurring string is used as a value, the cache record uses a reference into the `cacheField` collection of shared items.

 ### Pivot Cache Records Class

-The following information from the ISO/IEC 29500 specification introduces the **PivotCacheRecords** (\<**pivotCacheRecords**\>) element.
+The following information from the ISO/IEC 29500 specification introduces the `PivotCacheRecords` (`<pivotCacheRecords/>`) element.

 The pivotCacheRecords part contains the underlying data to be aggregated.
 It is a cache of the source data.

 The cache records part can store any number of cached records.
 Each record has the same number of values defined as there are fields in the cache definition.
-Each record is defined with the **r** element.
+Each record is defined with the `r` element.
 This record contains value items as child elements.
 You can provide certain typed values, such as Numeric, Boolean, or Date-Time, or you can reference into the shared items.